 Most of the bottom of the funnel keywords fall into a few key buckets:

 - X vs Y

-Using a keyword tool like Ahrefs or SEMRush is important here for helping you uncover and compare the combinations that may be applicable.
-It may also help you identify how prospects think about your competitor set, which is probably different from what you expect going in.
+Using a keyword tool like Ahrefs or SEMRush is important at this stage.
+This will help you uncover and compare the various relevant keyword combinations.
+It can also help you understand how prospects think about your competitor set, which is probably different from what you expect.